 An environmental scientist by trade, Amy entered the wine industry in 2005 when she took on the role of Manager - Natural Resources with the Winemakers' Federation of Australia.
 Over the next five years, she worked with wine producers throughout Australia on environmental performance initiatives, and represented these initiatives at the International Organisation of Vine and Wine and the International Federation of Wine and Spirits.
 Amy co-developed the Global Wine Sector Environmental Sustainability Principles and the first iteration of the International Wine Carbon Footprint Calculator in cooperation with representatives from the South African, NZ and US wine industries.

 Following a move to Tasmania in 2010, Amy dipped a toe into the hospitality side of the industry, working in the cellar doors at Frogmore Creek and Pooley Wines in southern Tasmania, before leasing and operating a cellar door and restaurant.
-Amy took on our new role of Wine Club Manager in 2016, tasked with fostering a growing cohort of loyal supporters.
+Amy took on the new role of Wine Club Manager in 2016, tasked with fostering a growing cohort of loyal supporters.
 Proving her value as a jill-of-all-trades, that role has since been expanded to include all of our marketing and direct-to-consumer activities.

 In her spare time...
 No, wait.
-Amy doesn't have any spare time because she and her partner thought it would be fun to buy an old brick church, built in 1879, and renovate it as their home.
+Amy doesn't have any spare time because she and her partner thought it would be fun to buy an old church, built in 1879, and renovate it as their home.
 She comes to work just to remember what straight lines look like.

 Originally from New Zealand, Nick made the early career move to Sydney to learn the trade at the renowned 'Restaurant Forty One'.
 After stints in upmarket eateries 'Otto' and 'Coast', Nick Spent time in London at the exclusive 'Cuckoo Club', working with some of London’s emerging talents.

-Before returning to the Southern Hemisphere, Nick was a personal chef for the Royals of Oman, cooking for HRH the Queen, along with other Royals and political leaders.
+Before returning to the southern hemisphere, Nick was a personal chef for the Royals of Oman, cooking for HRH the Queen, along with other Royals and political leaders.
 Returning to Sydney in 2009, Nick led the kitchens at 'Public Dining Room', 'Steel', and 'La Scala', cooking a full spectrum of cuisine styles from modern gastronomy, to charcoal and wood-grill cookery as well as classical Italian.

 Starting with Josef Chromy Wines in 2016, Nick has developed a love for the ease of access to arguably the freshest, high quality food available in Australia, right on his doorstep!
 With a love for the simple and pure cooking of each ingredient, Nick builds dishes into something special and unique to the surrounds of the kitchen.